qdev-dk-archive/Majorana/README.md

 * fast_diagrams.py: Contains the `fast_charge_diagram` function.

 The refactoring is based on the following idea: there are two global objects, the station and the config.
-Everything else should be a function in a module, a function potentially digging into those two glaobel objects.
+Everything else should be a function in a module, a function potentially digging into those two global objects.